Mustafa-Arghandiwal/Windows-Website-Blocker/README.md

 # Windows-Website-Blocker
-A simple website blocker for Windows
+A simple script to block websites in Windows